AEPD - PS/00057/2020

 |Initial Contributor:||Miguel Garrido de Vega|

-20 July 2020 - The Spanish Data Protection Agency (AEPD) decided to early finish the sanction procedure against Eslora Proyectos, S.L. (the defendant) for the infringement its information duties related to cookies, as per Article 22(2) of the Spanish Law on Information Society Services (LSSI) —this is the Spanish law regulating cookies, connected to Article 13 of the GDPR.—, as the defendant agreed to an early and guilty voluntary payment of the corresponding part (6,000 €) of the fine suggested by the AEPD (10,000 €).
+The Spanish DPA (AEPD) decided to early finish the sanction procedure against Eslora Proyectos, S.L. (the defendant) for the infringement its information duties related to cookies, as per Article 22(2) of the Spanish Law on Information Society Services (LSSI) —this is the Spanish law regulating cookies, connected to Article 13 of the GDPR.—, as the defendant agreed to an early and guilty voluntary payment of the corresponding part (6,000 €) of the fine suggested by the AEPD (10,000 €).

 English Summary[edit | edit source]